 WHAT HAPPENS IF YOU BREACH AN ADVO?

-An ADVO does not appear on your criminal record however, breaching an ADVO is a serious criminal offence and appears on your record.
-Even indirect contact such as messaging through social media or passing messages via friends can constitute a breach.
+An ADVO does not appear on your criminal record.
+However, breaching an ADVO is a crime that appears on your record and seriously undermines the protection and safety of victims.
+Breaching an ADVO not only violates legal protection measures but also puts the victim’s safety at risk.
+Contacting the victim, even indirectly—such as messaging through social media or passing messages via friends—can constitute a breach.

 WHAT ARE THE PENALTIES WHEN CHARGED WITH A DOMESTIC VIOLENCE OFFENCE?